unnamed (67)

 Take Time to Reflect on Your Goals

-Before talking to your family, take a moment to consider what you want from the conversation.
-Do you want them to understand your struggle?
-Do you like their help finding treatment options, or do you simply want them to listen?
-Setting clear goals will help guide the conversation and ensure your needs are heard.
+Take a moment to think about what you want from the conversation before you talk to your family.
+Do you want them to know your struggle?
+Do you want them to help you find treatment options, or just want them to listen?

-Choose the Right Time and Place
+How to Choose the Right Time and Place To Talk?

 Tips for Having a Productive and Open Conversation